OilerNetwork/pitchlake-monorepo/contracts/documentation.md

 For example, using the bids listed above, if there are a total of 50 options for sale in the auction, we start at the top.
 With a clearing price of 9, we'd only sell 16 / 50 options, so we continue down the list, with a clearing price of 7, we'd only sell 41 / 50 options, so we continue down the list.
 With a clearing price of 3, we'd sell all 50 / 50 options, so we can stop here (in this example this is the last tier, but if there were a tier of bids with a price of 2 below, we'd still stop since we have hit the highest price to sell all 50).
 In this case, bid #5 will receive the remaining 9 options, it will receive a refund for the remaining 21 options from the bid, and bid #6 will become fully refundable.

 From the above example, we can draw a few conclusions.
 Bid #5 is what we refer to as the _clearing bid_.
 At the end of each auction, there will always be exactly 1 clearing bid.
-This is the ONLY bid that might recieve an amount of options less than what was bid for.
-All bids ranked above the clearing bid will recieve their full amount of options, and all bids below the clearing bid are fully refundable.
+This is the ONLY bid that might receive an amount of options less than what was bid for.
+All bids ranked above the clearing bid will receive their full amount of options, and all bids below the clearing bid are fully refundable.
 To see this, notice how bid #5 receives 9 / 30 options; all bids above this (#1-#4) receive their full amount of options, and all bids below (#6) are fully refundable.
-Any of the bids above the clearing bid could recieve refunds if their price is above the clearing price.
+Any of the bids above the clearing bid could receive refunds if their price is above the clearing price.

 This simple fact of knowing that there is only 1 clearing bid per auction is how we can efficiently track winning/losing bids once an auction has ended.
 Once the auction ends, the contract determines the clearing price and stores the price along with the nonce of the clearing bid (and how many options this bid receives).
 With this we can easily calculate how many options an OB received or how much they can refund on-the-fly when we need it.
 This is similar to how we compute LP positions on the fly instead of updating them each time a state transitions.